 - Replace light bulbs – Replace all your incandescent light bulbs with LED.
 An LED light bulb is 3-times cheaper and lasts about 50 times longer than an incandescent light bulb.

 - Replace old appliances – Replacing a 20-year-old fridge with a comparable ENERGY STAR model can potentially save you $150 per year with a relatively short payback period.
 Also, in many cases, you can get cash for your old refrigerator by recycling it with your local utility.
+See our guide on places that remove appliances for free.

 - Compare electricity and gas rates – Every year or two, you should shop for your electricity and lock in the utility company with the lowest rates.
 In Illinois, I’ve switched around between ComEd, Constellation Energy, and NRG.